swannodette/baduk/_posts/2017-02-21-slow-progress.markdown

 In games In-seong emphasizes the importance of not only focusing on your opponent's weaknesses but also correctly assessing your own.
-This game advice seems to apply just as well to one's approach to Go.
+This advice about shape seems to apply just as well to one's approach to Go.
 Perhaps my opponent plays slack moves, or bad exchanges, or misreads a life and death situation.
 Ok, but my own weaknesses if unchecked could still hand my opponent the game.
 Now when I play, I